-- Overview of the Ultra Search Crawler
+- Overview of the Oracle Ultra Search Crawler

 - Crawler Settings

 - Crawler Data Sources

 - Document Attributes

 - Crawling Process for the Schedule

 - Data Synchronization

 - Web Crawling Boundary Control

-- Ultra Search Remote Crawler
+- Oracle Ultra Search Remote Crawler

-- Ultra Search Crawler Status Codes
+- Oracle Ultra Search Crawler Status Codes

-See Also: "Tuning Query Performance" on page 9-2
+See Also: "Tuning Query Performance" on page 11-2

-Overview of the Ultra Search Crawler
+Overview of the Oracle Ultra Search Crawler

-The Ultra Search crawler is a Java process activated by your Oracle server according to a set schedule.
+The Oracle Ultra Search crawler is a Java process activated by the Oracle server according to a set schedule.
 When activated, the crawler spawns processor threads that fetch documents from various data sources.
 These documents are cached in the local file system.
-When the cache is full, the crawler indexes the cached files using Oracle Text.
-This index is used for querying.
+When the cache is full, the crawler indexes the cached files using Oracle Text and this index is used for querying.

-Note: An empty index is created when an Ultra Search instance is created.
+Note: An empty index is created when an Oracle Ultra Search instance is created.
 You can alter the index using SQL.
-The existing preferences, such as language-specific parameters, are defined in the \$ORACLE HOME/ultrasearch/admin/wk0pref.sql file.
+The existing preferences, such as language-specific parameters, are defined in the \$ORACLE_HOME/ultrasearch/admin/wk0pref.sql file.